PRESENTATION COLLEGE – ABERDEEN, SD

 am; TR 7:00-11:50 am CT

 (or by appointment).

 Text: Western Civilization – A Brief History, Volume I: To 1789 (10th Edition) by Marvin Perry.
 Wadsworth, Cengage Learning, 2009.
 ISBN: 9781111837204

 WORLD CIVILIZATION I (HS253) is a general survey of the historical, cultural, and political highlights of civilized society from the beginnings of civilization up to circa 1500.
 Particular emphasis is placed on the development of western (European) history.
 World Civilization I fulfills the requirements for a social science/human culture core elective.

 Applicable Presentation College General Education Course Goal and Outcomes for HS253:

 Graduates will develop a critical understanding of human cultures and their creative achievements.

-particular humanities discipline.
+common to a particular humanities discipline.

 3d.
 Critically analyze creative ideas and works in the humanities from a contextual perspective.